1) The Concept of Value Chain

 Amazon can go beyond in-house distribution capabilities thanks to co-sourcing and outsourcing from various local companies.
 Robotics is used at Amazon's 109 fulfillment centers to provide quick and cost-effective warehousing labor.

-4.3) Outbound Logistics
+6.3) Outbound Logistics

-4.4) Marketing and sales
+6.4) Marketing and sales

-An analysis that evaluates each and every activity that contributes to the value chain of a firm is known as value chain model analysis.
+An analysis that evaluates every activity that contributes to a firm's value chain is known as a value chain model analysis.